ZhgChg.Li

 UITabBarController/UIViewController/UINavigationController

-We can set the delegate for UITabBarController and implement the animationControllerForTransitionFrom method to apply custom transition effects when switching UITabBarController.
+We can set the delegate of UITabBarController and implement the animationControllerForTransitionFrom method to apply custom transition effects when switching between UITabBarController tabs.

 The system default has no animation.
-The above demonstration shows a fade-in fade-out transition effect.
+The image above shows a crossfade transition effect.

 import UIKit